Vehicle registration plates of Denmark: Types

 Hearses are registered as yellow-plate cars (commercial use).
 The actual plates are, however, white (personal use), reflecting the view that the deceased is a passenger rather than commercial freight.

 EU plates

 A new design with an EU stripe was expected in 2008, but was thereafter delayed to 12 October 2009.
-This makes Denmark potentially the last EU country to adopt euro plates (Vehicle registration plates of Europe).
 The EU stripe is, however, currently optional.
 In preparation for the new design, the plate font was slightly condensed on some new plates issued after mid-2008.
 Since July 2009, buyers of a car could pick a license plate with or without an EU strip.

 If a Danish registered vehicle does not have the plate with the EU stripe then it must be equipped with an approved oval DK-sign when driving abroad.
 If one drives both with a car and a caravan/trailer, both must bear the label.
 The sign shall be elliptical (oval) 175 × 115 mm, white background with black lettering.
 The letters must be 80 mm in height, the distance between them shall be 10 mm, and there shall be no advertising.